Paris France Temple

 Please follow this link to read official information for neighbors and communities of the Paris Mormon Temple project in Le Chesnay.

-As of August 2013, the buildings that once occupied the Paris France Temple site have been demolished, following an extensive asbestos removal process.
-Site preparation activities, including removal of the basements and underground parking facilities, are still underway.
+In August 2013, the buildings that once occupied the Paris France Temple were demolished, following an extensive asbestos removal process.
+Several months were spent removing the underground facilities that serviced the former EDF buildings and other debris.

 On March 17 and 18, 2012, Church members offered an open house at the Versailles meetinghouse to give neighbors of the temple an opportunity to receive additional information about the temple and to familiarize themselves with the Mormon faith, as a general misunderstanding of the Church exists among French citizens.
 At the open house, one Church member expressed his understanding for the fear neighbors may feel toward the Church because of the stereotypes that exists, which label the Church as a cult and a culture that lives on the fringes of modern society.
 "We are quite normal," he explains, noting that Church members simply choose to live certain moral principles such as no alcohol or tobacco, weekly church attendance, and tithing.
 The open house was organized in response to opposition to the project from individuals who have challenged the acceptance of the building permit.1 Christian Euvrard, director of the Paris France Institute, gave a 13-minute television interview in conjunction with the open house.